cuqin-lab/url-shortener-api/README.md

 # cuq.in Free URL Shortener API

 The cuq.in API allows you to easily shorten long URLs.
-To get a free API key, please visit cuq.in and sign up for an account.
+To get a free API key, please visit **[https://cuq.in](url)** and sign up for an account.
 Once registered, you will receive your apiKey instantly.

 ## API Actions